MicrosoftLearning/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/LAB_AK_07_Lab1_Ex1_Security_Rule.md

 1. Select **Analytics** from the Configuration area.
 By default, you will see the *Active rules*.

-1. Select **Create incidents based on Azure Defender alerts**.
+1. Select **Create incidents based on Microsoft Defender for Cloud**.
 This alert was automatically created by the Defender for Cloud connector we configured in "Module 6 - Exercise 1 - Task 4".

 1. On the right blade, select the **Edit** button.